About Cherry Pie Cookies

 - Add vanilla to butter, then beat for 30 seconds.

 - Sift together flour and sugar, then add to the bowl with the butter.
 Beat on medium until dough beings to clump, then use your hands to finish mixing until a soft, smooth dough is formed.

 - Roll dough into 1 inch balls, then place on parchment covered baking sheet 2 inches apart.

 - Using your thumb or the bottom of a tablespoon measuring spoon, gently press in the center of each cookie so it forms a well.
 Scoop 2-4 cherries on to each cookie.

-- Bake for 12-15 minutes.
-Allow cookies to cool for 5 minutes on the baking sheet, then transfer to an wire rack.
+Bake for 12-15 minutes.
+Allow cookies to cool for 5 minutes on the baking sheet, then transfer to a wire cooling rack.
 Allow to cool completely.

-- Heat chocolate chips per package instructions, then drizzle across cookies.
-(Tip: you can pour melted chocolate into a zip lock bag and cut a small hole in a corner to create your own icing bag).
+Heat chocolate chips per package instructions, then drizzle across cookies.
+(Tip: you can pour melted chocolate into a Ziploc bag (quart sized) and cut a small hole in a corner to create your own icing bag).